rudysworld/EpakSIAK/README.md

 **WELCOME**

 You might be wonderin what is "EpakSIAK" and how you can use it to hopefully win the SIAK war.
-Essentially "EpakSIAK" can help you constantly refresh and choose your classes for you increasing your chance of winning.
+Essentially "EpakSIAK" is a tool to help you constantly refresh and choose your classes for you, which in theory would increase your chances of winning.
 EpakSIAK is specifically designed to run on MacOS.
-EpakSIAK can run in windows/linux too however i much recommend you check out sl1ckthreads's SiakJover bot as that is simpler and more geared towards windows/linux.
+While EpakSIAK _could_ run in windows/linux too, i much recommend you check out sl1ckthreads's SiakJover bot as that is simpler and more geared towards windows/linux.

 ## Setup Instructions